learn-co-curriculum/oo-neopet-html-generator/README.md

 #### Methods

-Some basic things that users can do on [neopets.com](http://www.neopets.com/) is buy pets, buy items, sell pets, feed pets, and give items to pets (kinda like giving them presents).
+Some basic things that users can do on [neopets.com](http://www.neopets.com/) are buy pets, buy items, sell pets, feed pets, and give items to pets (kinda like giving them presents).

 #### HTML Generator